2i2c-org/2i2c-org.github.io/content/authors/harold-campbell/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
     - Open Engineering Team
 ---

-TODO: Harold add a bio as you wish.
+I enjoy building and supporting communities of practice.
+I have build a small JS visualization library and dabbled in delivery management systems.
+Recently, I have strong interests in music (programming VST, etc.), AI and data science.